 Acute

-Risk of damage to production facilities, etc. resulting from increasingly serious extreme weather events; rising costs of restoration and prevention measures; temporary shutdowns due supply chain disruption
+Risk of damage to production facilities, etc. resulting from increasingly extreme weather events; rising costs for restoration and prevention measures; temporary shutdowns due to supply chain disruptions

 Medium / Large